tugcekonuklar/msc-computer-science-notes/research-proposal/Home.md

     * It is not a report that lists all the papers and books you have read whether they are relevant or not.
 You must be selective about that to which you refer.
     * It must not dedicate a page or paragraph to each article in turn merely reporting on their content.
-Haywood and Wragg (1982: 2) refer to this as ‘the furniture sales cat- alogue, in which everything merits a one-paragraph entry no matter how skilfully it has been conducted’ (see Figure 5.6).
+Haywood and Wragg (1982: 2) refer to this as ‘the furniture sales catalogue, in which everything merits a one-paragraph entry no matter how skilfully it has been conducted’ (see Figure 5.6).
 * Example – An artificial neural network approach to rainfall-runoff modelling
     * Notice how this introduction/literature review begins by justifying the content of the paper with reference to a